Overall Score 5.5 Represents average audio ecosystem compatibility score.

 less than that of Powerbeats Pro by 2 hours

 .
-Each time you recharge your earbuds, they get a little less listening time.
-The effect is not noticeable at first, but over a few years, your wireless earbuds will no longer play for long like they used to.
+Every time you recharge your earbuds, they get a little less listening time.
+The effect is barely noticeable at first, but over time, your wireless earbuds will have shorter listening time.

-The battery life of the charging case is given by the manufacturer, and Powerbeats Pro's case is said to have a full charge of 24 hours.
-A charging case with more battery hours enables you to recharge your earbuds on the go multiple times before having to recharge the case itself.
+This is given by the vendor, and Powerbeats Pro's case has a charge of 24 hours.
+A charging case with more battery hours allows you to recharge your earbuds on the go many times before having to recharge the case itself.

 JBL Live Free 2's charging case has a battery life of 28 hours,